top of page

 -

-Will my new garden continue to look good years beyond the design and build?Like everything if a good quality build and good materials are used at the outset, there is no reason why your garden shouldn’t continue to look fabulous years after the design.
-Of course there will be elements you need to maintain at certain frequencies such as repainting or re-oiling furniture, cleaning paving etc. The most important investment will be the maintenance of your plants.
-It is a very important part of the initial brief to fully understand the requirements of a garden once established and not to be over-ambitious with the amount or type of planting to be incorporated if you are unable to look after it yourself and/or appoint a gardener to do so.
-This will be discussed in detail with you by the designer and forms part of The Brief.
+Will my new garden continue to look good years beyond the design and build?Like everything, if a good quality build and materials are used at the outset, there is no reason why your garden shouldn’t continue to look fabulous years after the design.
+Of course there will be elements you need to maintain at certain frequencies such as repainting or re-oiling of furniture, cleaning of paving etc. The most important investment will be the maintenance of your plants.
+It is a very important part of the initial brief to fully understand the requirements of a garden once established and not to be over-ambitious with the amount or type of more labour intensive planting (such as perennials) to be incorporated if you are unable to look after it yourself and/or appoint a gardener to do so.
+This will be discussed in detail with you and forms part of The Brief.

 -

 I don't want a big re-design, just something to jazz my garden up a bit.
-Can you still help?Yes - absolutely we can help!
-You’d be amazed at the results from a simple garden makeover of which we have done many.
-Please do get in touch and we can talk you through how we can make the most of your outside space.
+Can you still help?Yes absolutely we can help!
+You’d be amazed at the results from a simple garden make-over of which we have done many.
+Please do contact us and we can talk you through how we can make the most of your outside space.

 -

 I've heard astro turf/fake grass is bad for the environment.
 What do you suggest?There is no doubt that the introduction of artificial grass is damaging to our environment.
-Whilst it may have huge benefits for our everyday living in terms of low maintenance and time management, it is vey much to the detriment locally of the soil health, local wildlife, habitats and drainage (especially with the change in weather pattern we now experience) Wider, it of course impacts on carbon footprint in terms of its manufacturing & transport as well as final disposal into landfill.
-Companies are moving towards products less impactful but nothing quite replaces nature's best option.
-Notwithstanding the above, like everything, there are times and places where artificial grass is the suitable choice.
+Whilst it may have huge benefits for our everyday living in terms of low maintenance and time management, with year round use, it is vey much to the detriment locally of the soil health, wildlife, habitats and drainage (especially with the change in weather pattern we now experience).
+Furthermore it of course impacts on carbon footprint in terms of its manufacturing & transport as well as final disposal into landfill.
+Companies are moving towards products allegedly less impactful but nothing quite replaces natural grass or an alternative landscape material without the use of this product.
+Notwithstanding the above, like everything, there are times and places where artificial grass could be an acceptable choice.
 Where this applies, we like to compensate by ensuring corridors for wildlife are maintained and plenty of wildlife planting is incorporated.
 You can read more about our Environment Commitment here.

 -

 Is the lighting of my garden harmful to wildlife?Yes, light pollution is harmful to wildlife.
 It illuminates habitats they would otherwise use for their survival and protection and alters the relationships between predators and prey.
 Light and dark have the biggest influence on circadian rhythms.
-Most songbirds migrate at night and become very disorientated when travelling through excessive artificial light (ALAN) This is not to say you cannot have lighting in your gardens.
-A well thought-out scheme will mitigate unnecessary light polution.
+Most songbirds migrate at night and become very disorientated when travelling through excessive artificial light (ALAN).
+This is not to say you cannot have lighting in your gardens.
+A well thought-out scheme will mitigate unnecessary light polution and also unnecessary cost.
+There has been a long standing tendency in the industry to over-spend on lighting up gardens.
+The skill to create the desired functionality and ambience is about careful selection of spaces and features.

 FAQs